 Revoking Article 50

-The UK can do that without consulting anyone else.
-It would mean that Brexit would not happen and the UK would remain in the EU.
-But Theresa May has said she does not intend to do that.
+The UK can in theory do that without consulting anyone else.
+That would mean that Brexit would not happen and the UK would remain in the EU on the same terms it has now.